DevYatsu/ReusableReactFormComponent/README.md

 ### 6. Making our forms even simpler!

 Let's suppose we are building the same register page as before.
-Instead of rewriting the components from earlier everytime I can simply use the components found with the form!
+Instead of rewriting the components from earlier everytime we can simply use the components found with the form!

 ```typescript
 const data = [